openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

           }
           break;
         case 'fetchPage':
-          const results = GetObjectsByCritieria(criteria, top: pageSize, skip: pageSize * pageNumber, orderBy: orderByTerms, linkedObjectsToPopulate);
+          const {results, totalCountOfMatchingResults} = GetObjectsByCritieria(criteria, top: pageSize, skip: pageSize * pageNumber, orderBy: orderByTerms, linkedObjectsToPopulate);
-          emitData({results: results});
+          emitData({results, totalCountOfMatchingResults});
           break;
       }
     }

 ##### Output Data
+- For **Fetch Page** mode:An object with
+  - key `results` that has an array as its value
+  - key `totalCountOfMatchingResults` which contains the total number of results (not just on the page) which match the search criteria

-- An object, with  key `results` that has an array as its value.
+- For **Fetch All** mode: An object, with  key `results` that has an array as its value.
+- For **Emit Individually** mode: Each object should fill the entire message.

 ##### Gotcha’s to lookout for

 - Make sure to Url Encode field values appearing in HTTP urls
+- The page size requested for the component may be larger that the page size supported by the API.
+In this case, the component must fetch multiple pages from the API to combine into a result.

 ##### Not Handled

-- Order of operations in multiple terms
-- How to get total number of matching objects
-- How to handle variable number of search terms (perhaps integrator mode?)
+- Using the *OR* operator to combine search terms

 ### Delete Object
 ##### Example Use Case